-As in 2012 and most recently in 2019, we have used our data to answer the question of how relevant journalistic content is for Google in the search results.
+As in 2012 and most recently in 2019, we used our data to answer the question of how relevant journalistic content is for Google in the search results.

 To start, we created a list of domains that publish content via Google News.
 This list was then cleaned of domains that obviously do not publish any journalistic content.
 In total, 1,412 journalistic domains are left – around 200 more domains than in the 2019 evaluation.

 Based on this list and our database of search results in Germany, we then carried out the evaluations shown below.
 Overall, SISTRIX evaluates the search results for 100 million different keywords (search queries) in Germany.
 The database is representative of search behaviour in Germany and is continuously updated.

 0.25% of commercial search terms have journalistic presence

 The first question that we answered, based on the data, was what percentage of the search terms on Google are mostly journalistic and at the same time commercially relevant for Google?
 The answer is a very low 0.25%, unchanged from the previous study.

 Commercially valuable searches are defined as ones with Google Ads running on them.
 Using the information already in our databases, we were also able to filter the searches to find those which had 50% or more entries from journalistic domains in the top 10, the first page of the search results.

 In 2019 we also did the study with Europe-wide data which showed that an even lower percentage of search results were commercially relevant – 0.11%